tdle94/COCO/README.md

 # COCO

+How to run project:
+- xcode 12.4
+- pod install
+- run from simulator

 Core Framework I use:
 - RxSwift (For data binding)
 - Moya (This is a wrapper around Alamofire to abstract away url request & parameters)